juancarlospaco/pyvoicechanger/README.md

 sometimes you need to enable it, or recompile it, or reinstall it, or whatever (that is not my Bug, complain to your Distro).

+Check your Python version executing `python --version`, it should say `3.6.0` or higher.

 </details>